 Mean Absolute Percentage Error (MAPE): 1.75 % Median Absolute Percentage Error (MDAPE): 1.08 % Mean Absolute Error (MAE): 138.8632 Mean Squared Error (MSE): 40948.7719

 On average, the predictions of our model deviate from the actual values by about one percent.
-Well, only one percent?
-This may not sound like a big problem at first.
-But imagine you would base your daily trading actions on these predictions, then an error of one percent can quickly lead to you losing money all the time.
+Although one percent may not sound like a lot, the prediction errors can quickly accumulate to larger values over time.

-While creating this tutorial I have tested a variety of models based on different features.
-The configuration of the hyper parameters and the architecture of the neural network were the same as before in the tutorial, except for the learning rate for which I tested different values.
-The results of these different model configurations:
+In the course of writing this article, I tested a variety of models based on different features.
+The neural network architecture remained unchanged.
+Likewise, except for the learning rate, I kept the hyperparameters the same.
+The results of these different model variants:

 Below, you find a detailed view of the prediction results:

-- From the tested configurations, a learn rate of 0.05 achieves the best results.
+- From the tested configurations, a learning rate of 0.05 achieves the best results.

-- Of all features, only the bollinger bands have a positive effect on the model performance.
+- Of all features, only the Bollinger bands had a positive effect on the model performance.

 - As expected, the performance tends to decrease with the number of features.

-- In general, the performance of the models seems to be influenced more by the hyperparameters than by the choice of features.
+- In our case, the hyperparameters seem to affect the performance of the models more than the choice of features.

-Finally, one should also keep in mind that the results are based on configurations where only adjusted the learning rates was adjusted, but all other parameters like the optimiser, the architecture of the neural network or the sequence_length remained the same.
-So, there is plenty of room for improvement and experimentation.
-With more time for experiments and computational power, it will certainly be possible to identify better combinations of features and model configuration.
+There is plenty of room for improvement and experimentation.
+With more time for experiments and computational power, it will undoubtedly be possible to identify features and model configurations better.
 So, have fun experimenting! 🙂